Skip to content

 These habitats support a wealth of wildlife including rare and threatened insects.

-They are the only known UK location for the Spanish snout cranefly.
+They are the only known UK location for the Spanish Snout Cranefly.

 Landscape view of white cliffs to the right of the frame, sea to the top left, branscombe beach to the top right and sky in between.
 At the bottom of the frame is the foreground of the photo why is green, dry coastal scrub and trees.